brianom95/brianom95.github.io/_posts/2022-07-22-gaelforce-connemara.md

     <img width="400" src="/images/gfc3.jpeg">
 </p>

-This is the perfect race for beginners.
+This is the perfect race for a beginner.
 Short and laid back enough to be inviting for any pace, while still having a good mix of terrain, scenery and adventure.
 The food after is great and includes unlimited hot whiskeys!
 Nice t-shirt and medal too.
 All in all, a great day out in Connemara.